Prescription of the Robin spectrum: Introduction

 Let $M$ be a compact connected smooth manifold of dimension $n$.
 For closed manifolds ($\partial M = \emptyset$) with $n\ge 3$, Y. Colin de Verdi\`ere's seminal work (\cite{CV}) demonstrated that given any finite non-decreasing sequence of positive numbers there is a Riemannian metric $g$ on $M$ realizing this sequence as the first $m$ eigenvalues of the Laplace-Beltrami operator, i.e., $\lambda_i(M, g)= a_i$ for $1 \le i \le m$.
 J. Lohkamp (\cite{JL96}) later extended this result significantly: beyond spectral prescription, the Riemannian metric $g$ can be chosen to simultaneously prescribe both the volume $\mathrm{Vol}(M, g)$ and the total scalar curvature $\int_M R_g dV_g$, where $R_g$ denotes the scalar curvature of $(M, g)$.

 For compact manifold $M$ with non-empty smooth boundary $\partial M$, the Laplace-Beltrami operator is typically studied under two canonical boundary conditions: the Dirichlet boundary condition and the Neumann boundary condition.
 While Colin de Verdi\`ere's method \cite{CV} adapts naturally to the Neumann case and yielding analogous spectral prescription results for the first $m$ Neumann eigenvalues, its direct application to Dirichlet boundary conditions faces significant obstructions.
 In our recent work \cite{HW} we resolves this limitation by developing some new techniques, establishing that for any $m \in \mathbb N$, there exists Riemannian metrics $g$ on $M$ that realize the arbitrary prescribed first $m$ Dirichlet eigenvalues and has the pre-assigned volume simultaneously.
-For more results on prescribing finitely many eigenvalues, c.f. \cite{Gu04}, \cite{Da05}, \cite{PJ}, \cite{PJ12}, \cite{PJSte}.
+The problem of prescribing eigenvalues for various other operators has also been studied.
+P. Guerini considered the Hodge–de Rham operator in \cite{Gu04}; M. Dahl studied the Dirac operator in \cite{Da05}; and P. Jammes investigated a range of operators, including the Hodge–de Rham operator, the Witten Laplacian, and the Steklov operator, in \cite{PJcon,PJ09,PJJGA,PJ,PJ12,PJSte}.

 There also many other natural boundary conditions for the Laplacian that has been studied extensively, among which the Robin boundary condition occupies a distinctive position due to its hybrid nature --- interpolating between Dirichlet and Neumann conditions via a spectral parameter.
 This condition, critical in modeling heat transfer phenomena with convective surface interactions, introduces unique analytical challenges for spectral prescription.
 In this work, we address the following question: Can one simultaneously prescribe the Robin eigenvalues, geometric quantities, and boundary interaction parameters for a compact Riemannian manifold?